apache/cassandra-java-driver/CONTRIBUTING.md

 (Note that the message refers to the other commit's subject line, not the SHA-1.
 This way it's still relevant if there are intermediary rebases.)

-If you *really* need a newer commit from the base branch, or if the history is getting too complicated, it can be OK to force-push occasionally, provided that **all current reviewers agree**.

-Don't push a merge commit to a pull request under any circumstance.
+If you need new stuff from the base branch, it's fine to rebase and force-push, as long as you don't rewrite the history.
+Just give a heads up to the reviewers beforehand.
+Don't push a merge commit to a pull request.